-The Bible doesn’t teach about mutual submission among the persons of the Godhead.
-While Scripture describes the Father and Son as equal (John 1:1–3; Phil.
+Among the persons of the Godhead, while Scripture describes the Father and Son as equal (John 1:1–3; Phil.
 2:5–8; Col. 2:9), the submission of the Son to the Father is clearly taught.

 The Father created all things through His Son (John 1:3; 1 Cor.
 8:6; Col. 1:16; Heb.
 1:2).
 The Father has “chosen us in [Christ] before the foundation of the world” (Eph.
 1:4).
 And the Father has sent His Son into the world to save us (John 3:16, 17; 17:18).

 The seating of Christ at His Father’s right hand following Christ’s ascension (Ps.
 110:1; Acts 2:33; 5:31; 7:55, 56; Rom.
 8:34; Eph.
 1:20; Col. 3:1; Heb.
 1:13; 8:1; 10:12, 13; 12:2; 1 Pet.
 3:22) is evidence to the Father’s supreme authority.
 In the ancient world, to be seated at the right hand of a a king meant that the one thus honored was second in authority.

 If this authority is committed to the Son by the Father, the ultimate authority is, in fact, the Father’s.
 It is the Father who acts through the Son.
 Before returning from earth to His Father in heaven, Christ declared, “All authority has been given to Me in heaven and on earth” (Matt.
 28:18); this power was clearly granted by the Father on account of His Son’s triumph over sin and death.